carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 | --addgens |Add 'gene' features for each 'CDS' feature (default OFF) |

 Now prokka has generated a new folder.
-Lets get in and if you run the `tree` command in the current directory, you can preview the system of files created by Prokka:
+If you run the `tree` command inside the new generated directory, you can preview the system of files created by Prokka:

 ~~~
 exdir/